TritonDataCenter/rfd/rfd/0121/README.md

 #### lpc resource

-This is a new resource type being added.
+This is a new resource type being added to allow configuration of bhyve's LPC devices.
 A maximum of one `lpc` resource is supported.
 The recommended values for `bootrom` and `com1` will appear in the `SYSbhyve` `zonecfg` template.

 | Property	| Type	| Required | Notes				|
 |---------------|:-----:|:-----:|---------------------------------------|